 Deepa Pullanikkatil's profile

-An Environmental Management professional with an engineering background, Deepa Pullanikkatil has fifteen years of work experience in developing countries of Malawi, Lesotho, India and Swaziland and travelled to 18 countries for presenting papers and/or on work related visits.
-She worked at “Leadership for Environment And Development (LEAD) Southern and Eastern Africa” based in Malawi from 2010-2014 before moving to Swaziland where she is currently based.
-She has a B Tech degree in Civil Engineering (India), Post Graduate Diploma in Management (India), Masters in Environmental Management (University of Free State, South Africa) and a PhD in Environmental Science from North West University, South Africa.
-Her interest areas include climate change adaptation, ecosystems services studies and water resources management.
+Currently, Deepa is at University of Glasgow enabling scientists in the College of Engineering to get connected to researchers and practitioners in Africa.
+Deepa completed a Post Doctoral Fellowship at Rhodes University in South Africa, researching on ecosystem services and poverty alleviation.
+Previously, she has worked at “Leadership for Environment And Development (LEAD) Southern and Eastern Africa” based in Malawi from 2010-2014.
+Deepa has a B Tech degree in Civil Engineering (India), Post Graduate Diploma in Management (India), Masters in Environmental Management (University of Free State, South Africa) and a PhD in Environmental Science from North West University, South Africa.
+Her interest areas include climate change adaptation, poverty alleviation, ecosystems services studies and water resources management.
 She has undertaken consultancy work for UNDP, UNEP, Governments of Malawi and Swaziland, GIZ and SADC.
-Currently Deepa is undertaking a Post Doctoral Fellowship at Rhodes University researching on ecosystem services and poverty alleviation.

-Besides environmental science, her other passion is undertaking non-profit work and helping bring abundance to needy communities.
-She has been involved in charitable causes in India (www.manifesthumanity.org) and is embarking on poverty reduction and environmental protection in Malawi in Lake Chilwa Basin through her non-profit organization ABUNDANCE (www.abundanceworldwide.weebly.com).
-Deepa is granddaughter of award winning Malayalam writer Tatapuram Sukumaran, who has influenced her deeply.
+Besides environmental science, Deepa's passion is helping bring abundance to needy communities.
+She is undertaking poverty reduction and environmental protection in Malawi in Lake Chilwa Basin through a non-profit organization ABUNDANCE www.abundanceworldwide.org